 Gutless policy will do nothing to curtail burgeoning drug use in the Indonesian capital

-Last week Basuki Purnama Tjahaja, the vice governor of Jakarta more commonly known as Ahok, announced an aggressive new pilot scheme designed to help rid the capital of illicit narcotics.
-With the support of National Police Criminal Investigations Chief, Suhardi Alius, Ahok will attempt to implement a ‘two strikes you’re out’ system, which – in theory – stipulates that any Jakarta nightlife venue which is twice caught harbouring drug-using patrons will immediately be shut down and have its licence revoked by the city authorities.
+Last week, Basuki Purnama Tjahaja, the vice governor of Jakarta more commonly known as Ahok, announced an aggressive new pilot scheme designed to help rid the capital of illegal drugs.
+With the support of National Police Criminal Investigations Chief, Suhardi Alius, Ahok will attempt to implement a ‘two strikes you’re out’ system, which—at least in theory—stipulates that any Jakarta nightlife venue that is twice caught harbouring drug-using patrons will be immediately shut down and have its licence revoked by the city authorities.

 The launch of Ahok’s punitive new measure comes amid an unceasing torrent of alarmist drug trolling in Indonesia, in which several high-level commentators have warned of an impending “lost generation” due to increasing rates of drug use among Indonesia’s youth.
 Fears of a nationwide contagion have been buoyed by an unremitting campaign of misinformation and sensationalist reporting, prompting Indonesia’s National Narcotics Agency (BNN) to sanctimoniously label 2014 as “The Year of Saving the Drug User”.

-Somewhat uncannily, certain outlets in the Indonesian press have already published glowing reports of Ahok’s crackdown, the most suspect of which emerged just one day after the vice governor announced the new policy.
-The said article ran with the fanciful headline: “Drug Dealers No Longer Trade in Night Clubs”, and quoted the head of the BNN’s Public Relations department, Sumirat Dwiyanto, who explained that, “Every time we perform a raid [on a nightclub], we are certain to catch drug users.
+Somewhat uncannily, however, certain outlets in the Indonesian press have already published glowing reports of Ahok’s crackdown.
+The most suspect of these reports emerged just one day after the vice governor announced the new policy; it ran with the fanciful headline: “Drug Dealers No Longer Trade in Night Clubs”, and quoted the head of the BNN’s Public Relations department, Sumirat Dwiyanto, who explained that, “Every time we perform a raid [on a nightclub], we are certain to catch drug users.
 But we’ve still never had a dealer or a courier apprehended at a nightclub… This proves that drug dealing is no longer present in the nightclubs, but there are still many users out there.”

-Any Jakartan who has ever visited the sort of establishments which Ahok is currently fixing his crosshairs on will surely consent that a citywide shutdown of drug-tendering venues is a political daydream of the most preposterous degree.
+Any Jakartan who has ever visited the sort of establishments that Ahok is currently fixing his crosshairs on will surely agree that a citywide shutdown of drug-tendering venues is a political daydream of the most preposterous degree.
 These venues turn over millions of dollars in tax-free, illicit revenue, and the city’s police have long been complicit.

-The most fundamental feature of Ahok’s crackdown – the good old-fashioned police raid – is by no means a novel idea among Jakarta policy-makers.
+The most fundamental feature of Ahok’s crackdown—the good old-fashioned police raid—is by no means a novel idea among Jakarta policymakers.
 Police raids have been a mainstay of the city’s drug battle for years, but have so far failed miserably to quell the capital’s thriving drug economy.
-Combining these raids with the additional threat of foreclosure is highly unlikely to produce any kind of deterrent effect on Jakarta’s nightclubs, given the perennially corrupt modus operandi of the city’s police, and the highly lucrative detente which law enforcement has long maintained with known drug havens around the capital.
+Combining these raids with the additional threat of foreclosure is highly unlikely to produce any kind of deterrent effect on Jakarta’s nightclubs, given the perennially corrupt modus operandi of the city’s police, and the highly lucrative detente that law enforcement has long maintained with known drug havens around the capital.

 As followers of the Indonesian press might already suspect, police raids in Jakarta constitute more of a public relations ruse than an earnest effort to combat drug use.
 Without fail, each ‘successful’ raid is widely and jubilantly reported in the press, whilst the unspoken but nonetheless routine practice of officers accepting pay-offs from the city’s most notoriously drug-fuelled night haunts rarely ever results in a prosecution, and rarely begets the attention of the general public.

 Given the astonishingly low efficacy of raid-and-arrest campaigns previously employed by the Jakarta police, combined with the ever burgeoning net value of the city’s drug economy, Indonesians shouldn’t be surprised when they discover that Ahok’s touted crackdown was just another case of a high-profile, urbanite politician desperately spouting tough-on-drugs hot air amid the run-up to an election.
 In reality, the impact of tougher legislation against the use of drugs in Jakarta’s nightclubs is most likely to result in little more than an increased risk premium for the club owners, who will be forced to pay a higher price for their impunity given the more substantial threat of foreclosure.
-Additionally, Ahok’s crackdown could conceivably precipitate a spike in drug prices for Jakarta’s night time revellers, an unintended consequence which would only serve to heap even greater value on an illicit market which is already grossly inflated and far beyond the control of the state.
-Most importantly, however, Ahok’s crackdown – even if it were properly enforced – would do little to counteract domestic drug production in Jakarta, which has spread like wildfire in recent years – even finding its way into the city’s prisons.
+Additionally, Ahok’s crackdown could conceivably precipitate a spike in drug prices for Jakarta’s night time revellers—an unintended consequence that would only serve to heap even greater value on an illicit market which is already grossly inflated and far beyond the control of the state.
+Most importantly, however, Ahok’s crackdown—even if it were properly enforced—would do little to counteract domestic drug production in Jakarta, which has spread like wildfire in recent years, even finding its way into the city’s prisons.

 With this being so, the Jakarta government and its law enforcement agencies should refocus their efforts on the implementation of tried and tested public health-oriented drug policies, which aim to minimise the overall harm caused by drugs to society, rather than setting their sights on the impossible fantasy of a ‘drug-free world’.

-Politicians like Ahok would do better to acknowledge that the vast majority of drug use performed in a nightclub environment – even in Jakarta(!) – is not significantly harmful nor dependence-forming, is indulged in by informed adults, and is rationally motivated – primarily by pleasure.
+Politicians like Ahok would do better to acknowledge that the vast majority of drug use performed in a nightclub environment—even in Jakarta(!)—is not significantly harmful nor dependence-forming, is indulged in by informed adults, and is rationally motivated – primarily by pleasure.
 To vilify such environments and their patrons, en masse, by way of ‘hard-line’ platitudes purely for short-term political expediency, is both disingenuous and divisive to society at large.
-Sanctimonious and ideologically-driven pipe dreams, such as the eradication of all (currently illegal) narcotics, ought to be thrown out of the discourse on drug policy immediately – and, believe it or not, it’s politicians like Ahok who largely possess the power and influence required to do just that – if only they didn’t lack the guts.
+Sanctimonious and ideologically-driven pipe dreams, such as the eradication of all (currently illegal) drugs, ought to be thrown out of the discourse on drug policy immediately—and, believe it or not, it’s politicians like Ahok who largely possess the power and influence required to do just that, if only they didn’t lack the guts.